 - Create a Schedule Template to assign fixed times for specific date ranges

-This section lets you assign specific services to each user schedule, and indicate which days of the week each service is offered.
-You can also change the duration and cost of each service to accommodate users who charge more or less, or take a different amount of time to complete the same services.
+This section lets you assign specific Services to each user and indicate which days of the week each Service is offered.
+You can also change the duration and cost of each Service to accommodate users who charge more or less, or take a different amount of time to complete the same Services.

 Indicating Days Off

-The Indicating Days Off feature is used to assign specific days off to individual user schedules.
+The Days Off feature is used to block specific days off for individual user schedules.
 Any Closed Days you add under the Settings tab, such as holidays, will automatically appear as days off for all staff members.
-For example, if a user needs to block out vacation days, the Indicating Days Off feature can be used to ensure that appointments are not available on that date.
+For example, if a user needs to block out vacation days, the Days Off feature can be used to ensure that Appointments cannot be booked on that date.

-The Customers tab is used to add, view, edit, and delete records, providing you with a complete database in which to organize customer information.
-This feature allows you to maintain contact information, appointment history, notes, payment history (if applicable), and other important data.
+The Customers tab is used to add, view, edit, and delete records, as well as provide you with a complete database in which to organize Customer information.
+This feature allows you to maintain contact information, Appointment history, notes, payment history (if applicable), and other important data.

-This is where you’ll add new customers into the system who aren’t yet scheduling an appointment.
-Customers can also be added at the time an appointment is made.
+This section is where you can add new Customers to the system who aren’t yet scheduling an Appointment.
+Customers can also be added at the time an Appointment is made.
 You can make fields required or optional, as well as hide fields and create new fields, in the Customer Fields/Terms section of Preferences located under the Settings tab.
 This function is explained in more detail later within this article.

-Your existing customer list can be uploaded to your AppointmentPlus account for a one-time fee of $30 USD.
-To have your customer list uploaded, please visit the Work Request section under the Settings tab, where you can submit your request and attach your Microsoft Excel® spreadsheet containing your customer list.
+Your existing Customer list can be uploaded to your DaySmart Appointments account for a one-time fee.
+To have your Customer list uploaded, please visit the Work Request section under the Settings tab, where you can submit your request and attach your Microsoft Excel® spreadsheet containing your Customer list.

-Email notifications sent from your AppointmentPlus account can include custom content for your customers and staff members.
+Email notifications sent from your DaySmart Appointments account can include custom content for your Customers and Staff Members.
 Notifications include a variety of options to customize.
-Notifications set as “Active” will be sent, but “Inactive” notifications will not be sent.
-Therefore, we recommend reviewing your Active notifications prior to scheduling appointments with customers.
+Notifications set as Active will be sent, but Inactive notifications will not be sent.
+Therefore, we recommend reviewing your Active notifications prior to scheduling Sppointments with Customers.

 Not letting customers schedule online?
 Disable your scheduling site.